WHAT WILL WE EAT AS THE OIL RUNS OUT?

 Feasta held a major international conference on June 23rd, 24th & 25th, 2005, at the Faculty of Agri-Food and the Environment, University College Dublin, Ireland.

+The world's food supply has become heavily dependent on fossil fuels.
+Environmental degradation, water shortages, soil erosion, climate change, globalisation and corporate control all pose serious threats to our food supply and further increase the consumption of finite oil and gas reserves.
+Now, however, oil is becoming scarce and its output is expected to decline.
 This conference explored the nature of the threats to world food security, examined our global food supply systems, evaluated the possible solutions to the problems that we face, and sought to answer a crucial question:

 How can the world's population be fed without the extensive use of fossil fuels in the production, processing and distribution of food?

 Many of the proceedings of the conference are available below in a multimedia format that combines the video recording of the speaker synched with the visual presentations.
 These media files are in a QuickTime 7.
 If you have difficulty viewing the linked files below, you may need to download the latest software which is available for free for both MacOSX and Windows.

 3a.
 Technology Based Solutions

 Presentation Summaries and Speaker Profiles